Inuit: Pre-contact history

 After about 1350, the climate grew colder during the period known as the Little Ice Age.
-During this period, Alaskan natives were able to continue their whaling activities.
-But, in the high Arctic, Inuit were forced to abandon their hunting and whaling sites as bowhead whales disappeared from Canada and Greenland.
+During this period, Siberian and Alaskan natives were able to continue their whaling activities.
+But in the high Arctic, Inuit were forced to abandon their hunting and whaling sites as bowhead whales disappeared from Canada and Greenland.
 These Inuit had to subsist on a much poorer diet, and lost access to the essential raw materials for their tools and architecture which they had previously derived from whaling.

-The changing climate forced the Inuit to work their way south, pushing them into marginal niches along the edges of the tree line.
-These were areas First Nations had not occupied or where they were weak enough for Inuit to live near them.
-Researchers have difficulty defining when the Inuit stopped this territorial expansion.
-There is evidence that the Inuit were still moving into new territory in southern Labrador when they first began to interact with European colonists in the 17th century.